-Born and raised in Philadephia, PA, He was a varsity squash player at Amherst.
-He conducted part of his research in Madrid, Spain which helped him become fluent in Spanish.
+Born and raised in Philadelphia, PA, Dr. Alford was a varsity squash player at Amherst.
+He conducted part of his research in Madrid, Spain, which helped him become fluent in Spanish.

 Education